rootifera/giferinos/README.md

 * Linux:

-If you don't want to use defaults just run the following.
+If you want to use defaults run the following.
 ```
 ~/giferinos$ ./giferinos.py --source=/path/to/videos/ --destination=/where/to/save/gifs/
 ```

 * Windows:

 Just like Linux the most basic way is giving source and destination folders.
 Only difference is the way we enter path.

 ```
 C:\giferinos-main> python giferinos.py --source=C:\\path\\to\\videos\\ --destination=D:\\where\\to\\save\\gifs\\